geoschem/GCClassic/docs/source/gcc-guide/02-build/compile-cmake.rst

    Current status: A.B.C
    =================================================================

-where :literal:`A` is the HEMCO "major" version number and :literal:`B.C` are the HEMCO "minor" and "patch" version numbers.
+where :literal:`A.B.C` specifies the HEMCO "major", "minor", and "patch" version numbers.
 The HEMCO version number differs from GEOS-Chem because it is kept in a separate repository, and is considered a separate package.

 3. `GEOS-Chem submodule <https://github.com/geoschem/geos-chem.git>`_: